-For $p>0$ and the \textbf{restricted} Lie algebras considered in \cite{BK} (for $p=2$: Witt algebras; for $p>2$: Witt algebras, simple relatives of Hamiltonian algebras and algebras of divergence-free vector fields), the only possible $\Zee/2$-gradings are generated by those described in eq.~\eqref{BK}.
-For \textbf{non-restricted} Lie algebras, we know several examples of $\Zee/2$-gradings of Kaplansky algebras, see \cite{BLLS}.
+For $p>0$ and the \textit{restricted} Lie algebras considered in \cite{BK} (for $p=2$: Jacobson--Witt algebras~$\fvect(m;\un)$ for $m\geq3$; for $p>2$: Jacobson--Witt algebras, simple relatives of Hamiltonian algebras and algebras of divergence-free vector fields), the only possible $\Zee/2$-gradings are generated by those described in equation~\eqref{BK}.
+For \textit{non-restricted} Lie algebras, we know several examples of $\Zee/2$-gradings of Kaplansky algebras, see~\cite{BLLS}.